schmudde/blog/content/pages/about.md

 ### [eBooks](#ebooks)

 I always have my nose in far too many books.
 I prefer eBooks because I often search through my highlights.
 Furthermore, eInk readers are generally lighter and more ergonomic to use with one hand.
-They are also a joy to read in daylight and in darkness.
+They are easy on the eyes even with the sun overhead or in the depth of midnight.

-But the vast majority of eBooks are locked down and distributed in a way that is hostile to both authors and readers.
-Here are a few ethical sources for eBooks:
+Unfortunately the vast majority of eBooks are locked down and distributed in a way that is hostile to both authors and readers.
+I have compiled an array of ethical sources.
+Please consider these the first stop for any eBook purchases.

 [Leanpub](https://leanpub.com/) empowers authors and makes the experience joyful for readers. [eBooks.com](https://www.ebooks.com/) is considered best by [Ethical Consumer](https://www.ethicalconsumer.org/retailers/shopping-guide/booksellers) and offers a [DRM Free seach](https://www.ebooks.com/en-de/drm-free/).
 [Smashwords](https://www.smashwords.com/) &ldquo;does not publish works containing digital rights management schemes that limit the customer's ability to legally enjoy the author's work.&rdquo;

 [Tricycle](https://tricycle.org/ebooks/) distributes wonderful books on Buddhism.

-Classic texts: [Standard eBooks](https://standardebooks.org/) embody the care and attention that classic books deserve while [Project Gutenberg](http://www.gutenberg.org/) offers the widest selection.[^gutenberg]
+I have two sources for classic texts.
+[Standard eBooks](https://standardebooks.org/) embodies the care and attention that classic books deserve while [Project Gutenberg](http://www.gutenberg.org/) offers the widest selection.[^gutenberg]

 [^gutenberg]: Remember that different countries have different copyright laws.
 So Project Gutenberg Australia and Project Gutenberg Canada provide different books.
 The [Free EBook Foundation](https://ebookfoundation.org/) does some interesting work to make Gutenberg a more robust platform.

-Technology-specific eBooks: [Trade Pub](https://itsfoss.tradepub.com/category/information-technology-servers-and-linux-server-os/806/) offers free Linux OS books.
-Unfortunately, O'Reilly [is no longer selling books](https://www.thebookseller.com/futurebook/why-oreilly-media-no-longer-selling-books-online-607871).

-There are a few that I'm less familiar with.
-A few open platforms like [Open Libre](https://openlibra.com/en/collection) and [Open Book Publishers](https://www.openbookpublishers.com/) and other resellers that use a different reader platform.[^bookseller-platform]
+For books on programming and computing, two publishers are distributing beautiful DRM-free eBooks: [Manning](https://www.manning.com/) and [The Pragmatic Programmer](https://pragprog.com/).
+Unfortunately, O'Reilly, once a trail-blazing publisher in tech, [is no longer selling books](https://www.thebookseller.com/futurebook/why-oreilly-media-no-longer-selling-books-online-607871).
+I'm not familiar with open platforms like [Open Libre](https://openlibra.com/en/collection) and [Open Book Publishers](https://www.openbookpublishers.com/), but they look promising.

-[^bookseller-platform]: [Bookshop](https://bookshop.org/) (using Hummingbird) and [River Dog Book Co.](https://riverdogbookco.papertrell.com/) (using [Mymustreads](https://mymustreads.com/)) are two that I've considered but never used.
+Certain titles from [Arc Manor](http://www.arcmanor.com/) are available directly from the publisher and ethically sold.
+For example, I bought a Robert Heinlein book from one of their imprints, [Phoenix Pick](http://www.phoenixpick.com/home.htm).
+In fact, ethical eBooks are available when buying direct from many publishers, such as [Ring of Fire Press](https://ringoffirepress.com), and authors, such as [Cory Doctorow](https://craphound.com/).

+I generally check the author's site before I buy a book in hopes I can pay them directly for their work.

 I recommend avoiding Amazon and Abe Books (which is owned by Amazon).
 [Rakuten Kobo](https://www.kobo.com/) offers over 5 million DRM-free titles, including both ebooks and audiobooks.
 But Mozilla has called [their reputation into question](https://foundation.mozilla.org/en/privacynotincluded/products/kobo-ereaders/).
 The tech advocates claim that Kobo eReaders do not respect user privacy.

+I'd love to hear people's feedback on any other book storefronts on the web.[^bookseller-platform]

+[^bookseller-platform]: [Bookshop](https://bookshop.org/) (using Hummingbird) and [River Dog Book Co.](https://riverdogbookco.papertrell.com/) (using [Mymustreads](https://mymustreads.com/)) are two storefronts with alternative readers that I've considered but never used.

 ### With a Little Help From My Friends